asanetargoss/HardcoreAlchemy/README.md

 * Guide-API (Custom build for development use only.
 Do not distribute.)
 * AppleCore: https://github.com/asanetargoss/AppleCore

-In addition, you may also want to take the latest available config zip from the same folder and place its contents in run/config/.
+In addition, you may also want to take the latest available config zip from the same folder, which will be added to `run/config/`.
 This will make some aspects of development easier, such as not losing your spawnpoint when testing deaths.

+### Workspace setup
+* Create a folder and clone this repository in a subfolder
+* Navigate into the subfolder of the cloned repository.
+Create the `libs/` folder and optionally the `run/config/` folder if they do not exist
+    * In the `libs/` folder, copy the mod dependencies you have downloaded from the Dependencies step
+    * Optionally, into the `run/config` folder, also copy the configs you have downloaded
+* Run `./gradlew setupDecompWorkspace eclipse`
+    * `setupDecompWorkspace` sets up dependencies for Minecraft, Forge, etc and updates access transformers
+    * `eclipse` makes everything available for the Eclipse IDE and should be removed/replaced if using IntelliJ Idea
+* If using Eclipse and you want to make changes to the code, you can use the top folder as a workspace and import the subfolder as a project

 ### Compiling
 * To compile, run `./gradlew build`.
 Output will be in `build/libs/`.
 The jar name will be `hardcorealchemy-[version].jar` where `[version]` is defined in `build.gradle`.